+Since Metaphlan3 was not able to classify 2 lung samples and 2 kidney samples, we excluded the Metaphlan3 classification from this analysis.

+Species level

-Since Metaphlan3 wan not able to classify 2 lung samples and 2 kidney samples, we will exclude the classification analyses of Metaphlan3 from this analysis.
-At the species level, the number of DA taxon identified using the classification results of different software ranges from 10 (Diamond) to 596 (Centrifuge), with more taxa significantly higher in abundance in the Kidney samples than that of Lung samples with all software’s classifications (Figure S2).
-Five significantly abundant species was found shared by the classification results of all software (Bordetella pseudohinzii, Bordetella bronchiseptica, Leptospira interrogans, Leptospira borgpeterseni, and Mycoplasm pulmonis).
-Kaiju, Centrifuge, Blastn have the most number of DA taxa mostly distinct to themselves (390, 376, and 56 taxa, respectively) (Figure 7a).
-Furthermore, although Centrifuge identified the largest number of DA species taxon, Kaiju has identified the most number of unique phylum taxa (42), which means many of Centrifuge’s DA species has the same phylum taxonomy taxa (Figure 7a).
-To obtain a more generalized overview for the DA taxa identified from the classification of each software, we aggregated the species taxa into the phylum level and visualized the presence and absence of each phylum taxon as the DA taxa across different software in Figure 8.
-At the Phylum level analysis, taxa “p__Spirochaetes”, “p__Bacterodietes”,“p__Protebacteria”, and “p__Tenericutes” was found present in the results of all software.
-Diamond was missing four taxa that were identified by rest of the software ("p__Aquificae”, “p__Fusobacteria”, “p__Firmicutes”, and “p__Cyanobacteria”).
-Kaiju and Centrifuge were th only two software reported virus taxa as DA.
-Both software reported virus taxon “p__Negarnaviricota”, and Kaiju reported “p__Nucleocytoviricota” and “p__Uroviricota”, distinctively.
-Archaea taxa was only reported by Kaiju, Centrifuge, and Blastn’s .
-All three software have reported "p__Euryarchaeota”, and both Kaiju and Centrifuge reported “p__Candidatus Micrarchaeota” and "p__Candidatus Lokiarchaeota”.
-Finally, Kaiju uniquely “p__Candidatus Thermoplasmatota”.
+At the species level, the number of DA taxon identified using the classification results of different software ranges from 10 (Diamond) to 596 (Centrifuge) (Table SII.7, Figure 5a), with more taxa significantly higher in abundance in the Kidney samples than in the Lung samples for all software’ classifications (Figure 5b).
+Five significantly abundant species (Bordetella pseudohinzii, Bordetella bronchiseptica, Leptospira interrogans, Leptospira borgpeterseni, and Mycoplasm pulmonis) were found by all software (Table SII.7).
+Kaiju, Centrifuge, and BLASTN have the highest number of DA taxa (390, 376, and 56 taxa, respectively) (Figure 5a).
+Although Centrifuge identified the largest number of DA species taxon, Kaiju identified the highest number of unique phylum taxa (42), which means that many of Centrifuge’s DA species have the same phylum taxonomy taxa (Figure 5a).
+To obtain a more generalized overview of the DA taxa identified from the classification of each software, we aggregated the species taxa into the phylum level and visualized the presence and absence of each phylum taxon as the DA taxa across the different software (Figure 5c).

+Phylum level

+At the Phylum level analysis, the taxa “p__Spirochaetes”, “p__Bacterodietes”,“p__Protebacteria”, and “p__Tenericutes” were found present for all software.
+Diamond missed four taxa ("p__Aquificae”, “p__Fusobacteria”, “p__Firmicutes”, and “p__Cyanobacteria”) that were identified by the rest of the software.
+Kaiju and Centrifuge were th only two software that reported virus taxa (“p__Negarnaviricota”, and Kaiju reported “p__Nucleocytoviricota” and “p__Uroviricota”) as DA.
+Archaea taxa were only reported by Kaiju, Centrifuge, and BLASTN.
+All three software reported "p__Euryarchaeota”, and both Kaiju and Centrifuge reported “p__Candidatus Micrarchaeota” and "p__Candidatus Lokiarchaeota”.
+Finally, Kaiju uniquely reported “p__Candidatus Thermoplasmatota”.

+Lung and spleen sample comparison

+The DA taxa identified between lung and spleen samples were similar with those identified between lung and kidney samples (Table SII.8, Figure S2).

+Species level

+Kaiju identified the highest number of DA species (484 taxa), while Diamond identified the lowest (44 taxa) (Figure S2a).
+All of the DA taxa were more abundant in the lung than in the spleen samples (Figure S2b).
+Six species (Mycoplasm pulmonis, Mycoplasma bovoculi, Mycoplasma neurolyticum, Bordetella pseudohinzii, Bordetella bronchiseptica, and Bacteroides uniformis) were identified as the DA taxa by all software (Table SII.8), and three of these were identified as DA species by all software during Lung vs. Kidney samples comparison (Table SII.7).
+Kaiju has the highest number of distinct DA species taxa (335), followed by centrifuge (268), and BLASTN (46) (Figure S2a).

+Phylum level

-The DA taxa identified between lung samples and spleen samples were similar with those identified in the between lung samples and kidney samples.
-Kaiju in this case has identified the most number of DA species (484 taxa), while Diamond has identified least (44 taxa).
-All of the DA taxa were more abundant in the lung samples.
-Six species were overlapping between the DA taxa identified by the classifications of all software (Mycoplasm pulmonis, Mycoplasma bovoculi, Mycoplasma neurolyticum, Bordetella pseudohinzii, Bordetella bronchiseptica, and Bacteroides uniformis), three of the overlapping species were also identified as DA species overlapped among all software during Lung vs. Kidney samples comparison.
-Kaiju still has the most number of distinct DA species taxa (335 taxa), followed by centrifuge (268 taxa), and Blastn (46 taxa) (Figure S10).
-On the Phylum level, “p__Bacterodietes”, “p__Tenericutes”, “p__Cyanobacteria” ,“p__Protebacteria”, and “p__Firmicutes” was identified by all software as DA.
-Taxa "p__Aquificae”, "p__Actinobacteria”,and “p__Fusobacteria” were identified in by all software except for Diamond.
-Archaea phylum, "p__Euryarchaeota”, was still the Archaea taxon identified by Blastn, Centrifuge, and Kaiju, rest of the Archaea taxa were either only identified by Kaiju and Centrifuge, or Kaiju alone.
-Virus taxon, “p__Negarnaviricota”, was only identified by Centrifuge as differentially abundant, while Kaiju identified virus taxa only reported “p__Nucleocytoviricota” and “p__Uroviricota”.
-Morever, in this comparison, CLARK has also reported virus taxon, “p__Uroviricota”, as significantly abundant.
+At the Phylum level, “p__Bacterodietes”, “p__Tenericutes”, “p__Cyanobacteria” ,“p__Protebacteria”, and “p__Firmicutes” were as DA identified by all the software (Figure S2c).
+Taxa "p__Aquificae”, "p__Actinobacteria”,and “p__Fusobacteria” were identified by all software except for Diamond.
+Archaea phylum, "p__Euryarchaeota”, was still the Archaea taxon identified by BLASTN, Centrifuge, and Kaiju, however, the rest of the Archaea taxa were either only identified by Kaiju and Centrifuge, or Kaiju alone.
+Virus taxon, “p__Negarnaviricota”, was only identified by Centrifuge as differentially abundant, while Kaiju only identified the virus taxa “p__Nucleocytoviricota” and “p__Uroviricota”.
+Morever, CLARK also reported the virus taxon, “p__Uroviricota”, as significantly abundant.